apooravm/Flask-Basic-API/README.md

-# TerminalSpeedTyper
-REST API Using Flask and PyMongo
+# REST API Using Flask and PyMongo

 ---